-Introducing new products and improving existing ones is vital to maintaining your position in the global market.
+Introducing new products and improving existing ones are vital to maintaining your position in the global market.
 Doing so not only attracts new buyers, it helps keep your existing customers engaged with you and thus less likely to turn to the competition.

 Seeking and entering new markets is also important.
 Such diversification increases your customer base and your revenues and reduces risks to your competitive position.
 If one market has a downturn, for instance, the others can make up for it.
 As an added benefit, entering new markets can force you to innovate.
 This will enhance your ability to compete.